 CSC335 Data Structures and Algorithms

-- Explain and utilize recursion, linked lists, stacks, queues and trees.
+- Explain and utilize linked lists, stacks, queues and trees.

 - Describe the techniques of algorithm analysis.

-- Discuss the advantages and disadvantages of many types of algorithms.
+- Discuss the advantages and disadvantages of various algorithms.

 - Incorporate algorithmic design know-how and data structures to create reliable and structured programs.

-- Describe the methodology and performance of various searching and sorting algorithms.
+- Describe the design and performance of various searching and sorting algorithms.

 - Use advanced object-oriented concepts such as abstract base classes, friend classes and operator overloading in the implementation of data structures.